 Combining the two is an excellent day trip from Sydney, but with no convenient public transport, you’ll need a car.

-Head to Wattamolla Beach where a lovely waterfall drops into a lagoon that’s great for sheltered swimming.
+Head to Wattamolla Beach, where a lovely waterfall drops into a lagoon that’s great for sheltered swimming.

-Next, take a hike.
-From Wattamolla Car Park it’s a 2-hour round trip along the coastal track to Eagle Rock lookout where a twin waterfall drops over the cliffs and into the ocean.
-Another option is the 75-minute 4.4km Forest Path Track that completes a circular loop through majestic rainforest.
+From Wattamolla Car Park, there is a 2-hour round trip along the coastal track to Eagle Rock lookout, where a twin waterfall drops over the cliffs and into the ocean.

-For a bigger challenge, head to Garawarra Farm Car Park and hike via Burning Palms Beach to Insta-famous Figure Eight Pools (3 to 4 hours round trip).
-You can only complete the hike at low tide and there is no shade, so time your visit accordingly and take advice at the visitors’ centre first.
+For a bigger challenge, head to Garawarra Farm Car Park and hike via Burning Palms Beach to Figure Eight Pools (3 to 4 hours round trip).

 Don’t miss the hidden lookout for the best views of the Sea Cliff Bridge.
 Just past the bridge, (as you head south) turn right and park in the public car park next to the school.
-From the car park, follow the yellow signs through the bush to a lookout in the trees.

 Firstly, the journey by ferry from Circular Quay is a great way to arrive.